-Refer to the Express Scripts' State of Maryland website for a full list of excluded medications: www.express-scripts.com.
+Refer to the CVS Caremark's State of Maryland website for a full list of excluded medications: https://info.caremark.com/stateofmaryland.

-Medicare-Eligible Prescription Drug Coverage
+Medicare-Eligible Prescription Drug

-If you are an active employee enrolled in Medicare, or a retiree, your prescription drug coverage is provided through both the State Plan and a Medicare Part D Standard plan.
-The official plan name is Express Scripts MedicareTM (PDP) for the State of Maryland.
+If you are a retiree enrolled in Medicare, your prescription drug coverage is provided by SilverScript Employer PDP sponsored by the State of Maryland.
 The common name for this type of plan is an Employer Group Waiver Plan (EGWP).
 You may see both names in the communications you receive.
-As an eligible retiree, you qualify for the EGWP as long as:
+As a Medicareeligible retiree, you qualify for the EGWP as long as:

-- · You live in the United States: - You are entitled to Medicare Part A, or you are enrolled in Medicare Part B (or you have both Part A and Part B); and - You qualify for retiree health benefits from the State of Maryland.
+- · You live in the United States; - You are entitled to Medicare Part A, or you are enrolled in Medicare Part B (or you have both Part A and Part B); and - You qualify for retiree health benefits from the State of Maryland.